Ecoral, 100 mg/ml 50 ml

 Interaction

-The following are drugs for which interactions with cyclosporine have been confirmed and are clinically significant.
+Listed below are drugs for which interaction with cyclosporine is confirmed and clinically significant.

-The various drugs can increase or decrease concentrations of cyclosporine in plasma or whole blood usually through inhibition or induction of enzymes involved in cyclosporine metabolism in particular the CYP3A4 isoenzyme of the cytochrome P450 system.
-Since cyclosporine is an inhibitor of CYP3A4 isoenzyme and membrane messenger of P-glycoprotein molecules, concomitant use of cyclosporine may increase concentration of drugs being substrates of CYP3A4 isoenzyme and/or membrane messenger of P-glycoprotein.
+Various drugs can increase or decrease the concentrations of cyclosporine in plasma or whole blood, usually due to the inhibition or induction of enzymes involved in the metabolism of cyclosporine, in particular the CYP3A4 isoenzyme of the cytochrome P450 system.
+Since cyclosporine is an inhibitor of the CYP3A4 isoenzyme and the membrane transporter of P-glycoprotein molecules, when used simultaneously with cyclosporine, it is possible to increase the concentration of drugs that are substrates of the CYP3A4 isoenzyme and/or the membrane transporter of P-glycoprotein.

-Carbamazepine oxcarbazepine phenytoin nafcillin sulfadimidine for intravenous administration rifampicin octreotide probucol orlistat preparations containing Hypericum perforatum ticlopidine sulfinpyrazone terbinafine bozentan.
+Barbiturates carbamazepine oxcarbazepine phenytoin nafcillin sulfadimidine for intravenous administration rifampicin octreotide probucol orlistat preparations containing St. John’s wort (Hypericum perforatum) ticlopidine sulfinpyrazone terbinafine bosentan.

-Drugs that increase the concentration of cyclosporine in blood plasma by inhibiting the CYP3A4 isoenzyme
+Drugs that increase the concentration of cyclosporine in the blood plasma by inhibiting the CYP3A4 isoenzyme

 Other drug interactions